Late Summer Perennials you can enjoy this year

 Premadonna Perennials

-In this category goes the lupin, delphinium and the purple clouds of Verbena bonariensis.
+In this category goes the lupin, paeonies, delphinium, Savia caradonna and the purple clouds of Verbena bonariensis.

-Everybody is planting lupins by Easter and that is because they look so impressive.
+Everybody is planting lupins from Easter and that is because they look so impressive.

 Perhaps the up and coming perennial is salvia.
 There are now so many readily available.
 I've always loved Salvia caradonna blue.
 Like the lupin and delphinium it punches through the border with tall candles of vivid blue.
 If you plant it now you will enjoy it this season.
 Other candle perennials include verbascum and good old foxgloves digitalis of which there are far more than purpurea.
-Incidentally before anyone else asked as soon as we can get hold of the new Chelsea success, the copy-write orange Firebird foxglove we will have it.
+And of course the tall clouds of Verbena bodnariensis loved by all.

 Top Climbers

-Favourite all time climber has to be the wistera.
+Favourite all time climber has to be the wisteria.
 There is something very special about this quintessential plant.

 Wistera is being rivalled in popularity by the Trachelospermum jasminoides because its evergreen and natural we love the jasmine fragrance.
 I'd not put this in my most exposed part of the garden but it is a fantastic wall shrub.